 Social workers, nurses, physician assistants, physicians, chaplains, CNA’s, healthcare advocates, mental health professionals, hospice workers, community leaders, volunteer and family caregivers, researchers, chaplains, physician assistants.

 CEU and CME Credits

 New York Zen Center for Contemplative Care, SW CPE is recognized by the New York State Education Department’s State Board for Social Work as an approved provider of continuing education for licensed social workers #0192.
 The number of clinical social work continuing education contact hours is 20.25.

 New York Zen Center for Contemplative Care is an Approved Provider of continuing nursing education by the Northeast Multi-State Division, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.

 About New York Zen Center for Contemplative Care

-Transforming the way we need illness, aging, and death is the work of NYZCCC.
+Transforming the way we meet illness, aging, and death is the work of NYZCCC.
 Now in its 11th year, it uniquely brings together the three core elements of providing care, training caregivers, and supporting contemplative practice.

 NYZCCC defines contemplative care as a multi-faith, relationship-centered approach to care that draws on the contemplative practice of the caregiver as the primary source of wisdom and loving action.
 We dare to be brave and creative, becoming intimate with our own suffering in order to alleviate the suffering of others.